by Nick

 Also, will I receive my certified copy of name change back?

-You must send in your current passport in order to apply for the name change.
+apply for the name change.
 Your passport will be invalidated and returned to you.
-The document you send as evidence of the name change will also be returned to you.
+The document you send as

 You are encouraged to use a protective package such as a Tyvek envelope in order to send your documents.
 Also, a traceable delivery method is recommended.